The random heat equation in dimensions three and higher: the homogenization viewpoint: Introduction

 \subsection{Acknowledgments}

+We would like to thank the anonymous referees for multiple helpful comments and suggestions which helped improve the presentation of the paper.
 AD was supported by an NSF Graduate Research Fellowship under grant DGE-1147470, YG by NSF grant DMS-1613301/1807748/1907928 and the Center for Nonlinear Analysis at CMU, LR by NSF grant DMS-1613603 and ONR grant N00014-17-1-2145, and OZ by an Israel Science Foundation grant and funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement number 692452).
 We would like to thank S.~Chatterjee, F. Hernandez, G. Papanicolaou, and M. Perlman for helpful comments and discussions.